harryelworthy/candidates_project/README.md

 good frameworks?
 May be easier to make whole view.html come from R script, nicer tables etc?
 * Buy www.whobeatstrump.com?
 Better name?
+* Check if PredictIt/Betfair has 'chances Bernie runs as independent' or something or try to think if there's any other possible way to check for tail risk

 ### Installation from scratch on AWS